hierynomus/sshj/README.rst

 private key files
    ``pkcs8`` encoded (what openssh uses)

-If you need something that is not implemented, it shouldn't be too hard to add (do contribute it!)
+If you need something that is not implemented, it shouldn't be too hard to add since (do contribute it!)

 Building